syncfusion-content/javascript-docs/js/RichTextEditor/Getting-Started.md

 The output of the above steps is to send the feedback without content.

-{% include image.html url="/js/RichTextEditor/Getting-Started_images/Getting-Started_img6.png" Caption="RTE content validation"%}
+{% include image.html url="/js/RichTextEditor/Getting-Started_images/Getting-Started_img6.png" %}